rrovetto/Orbital-Space-Ontology-Project/README.md

 ## Status
 Under development.
 Subject to revision.
 No claims to completeness. _Funding and project partners wanted_

+This effort is currently independent and unfunded by the author so funding and partners are needed to thoroughly develop the ontologies.
+Interested parties should make contact.
+Informaticisits, Astrodynamicists, computer scientistis, ontology engineers, AI professionals, etc. are requested.

 **SEEKING funded opportunities to sustainably develop this project.
 Opportunnities of interest include:**
 * A funded degree studentship (BS, MS in a space discipline; and PhD in ontology, philosophy, or interdisciplinary with space)